-What is it about anxiety that causes chills to run down your spine, and why do some people experience these chills more than others?
+Anxiety is often connected with experiencing “chills,” yet the exact mechanism of the relationship between anxiety and the sensation remains somewhat unclear.
+What is it about anxiety that causes a chill to run down your spine, and why do some people experience such chills more than others?

 Chills Before Attacks

-Something similar occurs during hyperventilation, which is very common in those with anxiety.
-Hyperventilation is when you breathe too quickly or breathe in too much oxygen as a result of stress.
-When you're hyperventilating, your body struggles to move blood around, and this can cool the body.
-You may feel genuinely cold, or you may simply get chills until your body adjusts.
+Hyperventilation is a common symptom of anxiety.
+It occurs when a person breathes too quickly or breathes in too much oxygen as a result of stress.
+When the person is hyperventilating, their body struggles to move blood around, which can result in lowered body temperature.
+The person may feel genuinely cold or may simply experience the sensation of chills until the body adjusts.

 Safe Way to Stop Cold Chills

-- Walk Around – Stimulating blood flow can help too.
-Getting up and walking around isn't necessarily going to stop chills if an anxiety attack is coming, but they can warm you up a bit and ensure that your body feels like it's at a more comfortable stasis level.
+Stimulating the blood flow can be helpful in managing the chills as well.
+Getting up and walking around will not necessarily stop the chills (especially if an anxiety attack is coming), but it can warm a person up to some extent and ensure that the body reaches a more comfortable stasis.